rdkcentral/rdk-halif-test-rmf_audio_capture/docs/pages/L2_TestSpecification.md

 ## Level 2 Test Suite

-The following functions are expecting to test the module operates correctly.
+The following functions are expecting to test the module operates correctly :

 ### Validate status and settings for simultaneous primary and auxiliary sessions